sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/cros-ide/docs/development.md

     perform whatever manual tests on it.
 By default, other extensions are disabled.
 To keep other extensions running, choose "Run Extension (keep other extensions running)".
   - Similarly, you can select "Extension Tests" instead of "Run Extensions" to run all the tests.
-    The output will be shown in the Debug Console in the IDE used to develop the extension
+    The output will be shown in the Debug Console in the IDE used to develop the extension.
 - Testing from command line
   - `npm test` runs all the tests.
 It must be run outside chroot.
-  - `npm preupload` runs all the tests and linters.
+  - `npm run preupload` runs all the tests and linters.
 It must be run outside chroot.

 [activity bar]: https://code.visualstudio.com/api/references/extension-guidelines#view-containers
 [debugging the tests]: https://code.visualstudio.com/api/working-with-extensions/testing-extension#debugging-the-tests